On Friday, Delaware Governor Matt Meyer signed an executive order that adds further protections for gender-affirming care providers and patients.

 On Thursday, taxpayers across the Indian River School District cast their ballots in the district’s second referendum after the first one failed in March.

-Seaford Police plan to make recommendations to city officials for traffic calming measures on Nylon Boulevard Extended after getting complaints of safety concerns from several residents.
+Seaford Police have announced new traffic calming measures on Nylon Boulevard Extended after getting complaints of safety concerns from several residents.

 More than 180 Milford and surrounding residents have signed a petition calling on city officials to implement a one-year moratorium on building permits.